 Note: The dynamic application environment commands apply only if you are running z/OS V1.2 or above with the WLM-DAE support PTF (APAR OW54622).
-See the assembling applications information in the WebSphere Application Server InfoCenter, which you can access via the WebSphere Application Server for distributed platforms library Web page for more information.
+See the assembling applications information in the z/OS view of the WebSphere Application Server InfoCenter, which you can access via the WebSphere for z/OS library Web site for more information.